l7mp/stunner/README.md

   [hacks](https://kubernetes.io/docs/concepts/security/pod-security-policy/#host-namespaces)).
 This
   is intended: STUNner is a Kubernetes ingress gateway which happens to expose a STUN/TURN compatible service to WebRTC clients, and not a public TURN service.
-* STUNner contains only a *partial implementation of the Kubernetes Gateway API.* In particular, only GatewayClass, Gateway and UDPRoute resources are supported.
+* STUNner targets only a *partial implementation of the Kubernetes Gateway API.* In particular, only GatewayClass, Gateway and UDPRoute resources are supported.
 This is intended: STUNner deliberately ignores some unnecessary complexity in the [Gateway API](https://gateway-api.sigs.k8s.io) and deviates from the prescribed behavior in some case, all